idaholab/ResDEEDS/README.md

 ## Running the app
 ### Windows
-1. Navigate into the project folder on the command line (use CMD, PowerShell, or GitBash directly - we don't recommend running it in an IDE-integrated terminal currently).
-Find "resilience_calculator" folder -> Right-click on folder location in address bar and copy address -> Input 'cd ' and paste folder location address into CMD terminal or PowerShell
+1. Navigate into the project folder using GitBash or PowerShell (we don't recommend running the app in an IDE-integrated terminal).

+    `cd $PROJECT_ROOT`

+    where `$PROJECT_ROOT` is your `resilience_calculator` folder.
+On at least some version of Windows, you can also navigate to the folder in File Explorer, right-click on a blank space, and select `Open in Terminal`.

 1. Activate the Python virtual environment.

-    'venv\Scripts\activate'
+    `. venv\Scripts\activate`

 1. Run `python src/app.py`.